karl-zylinski/karl-zylinski.github.io/content/posts/know-why-you-dont-like-oop.md

 ## Interfaces: Fine
 Interfaces are used in many big code-bases, OOP or not.
 If you have a program that wants to support multiple rendering APIs (Direct3D, Vulkan, OpenGL), then that that's a great use of interfaces.

 Providing support for allocators is another great example.
-In that case you want some kind of generic interface multiple implementations, depending on the kind of allocator.
-You can feed that interface into functions and thus easily switch allocator.
+In that case you want some kind of generic interface with multiple implementations.
+One implementation for each kind of allocator.
+You can feed that then feed such interface implementations into functions and easily switch allocator.

 You don't need any OOP features in the language to implement an interface.
 In C you can create an interface with with a simple struct that contains some function pointers.